ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificates).

-Authorization resources are created by the server in response to newOrder or newAuthorization requests submitted by an account key holder; their URLs are provided to the client in the responses to these requests.
+Authorization resources are created by the server in response to newOrder or newAuthz requests submitted by an account key holder; their URLs are provided to the client in the responses to these requests.
 The authorization object is implicitly tied to the account key used to sign the request.